Post-Vacation Depression: Why Coming Home Feels So Hard

 Citrulline acts as a precursor to nitric oxide, a compound crucial for blood vessel dilation.
 The mechanism suggests that watermelon might support cardiovascular health and potentially improve blood flow.
 However, experts caution against treating watermelon as a direct replacement for medical treatments.

-Researchers are uncertain about the precise amount of watermelon needed to produce noticeable effects.
+The amount of watermelon needed to produce noticeable effects is unknown.
 A typical 4-ounce serving contains approximately 150 milligrams of citrulline, but the relationship between consumption and physiological response remains unclear.

 Medical professionals have mixed opinions about watermelon's potential as a natural remedy.
 Some researchers are cautiously optimistic, while others argue that the evidence is insufficient to make definitive claims about its effectiveness in treating erectile dysfunction.